sys-ronin/rough_docu/prior_art_encryption.md

 1. **Bundled cross-platform cryptography** — Cryptography libraries bundled with platform-specific wheels; zero-configuration deployment; single executable with all dependencies
 2. **Flexible phrase system** — 6, 8, 12, 24 random words OR any custom text (poems, stories, sentences) as the ultimate encryption key
 3. **Lock button as visual status** — Single key (`l`) toggles between 🔒 (locked) and 🔐 (unlocked); the symbol is the complete encryption interface
+4. **Lock button as explicit memory manager** — Locking removes encryption keys from memory AND unloads the entire notebook structure (notes, subnotebooks, content cache) from RAM; unlocking loads keys from secure session and restores structure
+5. **Cognitive alignment with working memory** — User controls what stays in memory; system does not pre-load or cache; matches human attention model
-4. **Dual-key separation** — password for daily authentication, phrase for encryption
+6. **Dual-key separation** — password for daily authentication, phrase for encryption
-5. **Hardware-bound key storage** — keys encrypted with system fingerprint derived from machine identifiers
+7. **Hardware-bound key storage** — keys encrypted with system fingerprint derived from machine identifiers
-6. **Cross-encrypted key files** — three files serving distinct purposes: `.tn_test`, `.tn_recovery`, `.tn_password`
+8. **Cross-encrypted key files** — three files serving distinct purposes: `.tn_test`, `.tn_recovery`, `.tn_password`
-7. **Instant password change** — password change without re-encrypting the encrypted data
+9. **Instant password change** — password change without re-encrypting the encrypted data
-8. **No phrase storage** — recovery phrase shown once, never stored or hashed
+10. **No phrase storage** — recovery phrase shown once, never stored or hashed
-9. **Git as encrypted sync** — encrypted blobs in Git repositories, including public
+11. **Git as encrypted sync** — encrypted blobs in Git repositories, including public
-10. **Folder name as salt** — folder name used in all key derivations
+12. **Folder name as salt** — folder name used in all key derivations
-11. **Portable encrypted folder** — self-contained, importable on any machine with phrase
+13. **Portable encrypted folder** — self-contained, importable on any machine with phrase
-12. **Zero-configuration deployment** — no installation, no dependencies, single executable
+14. **Zero-configuration deployment** — no installation, no dependencies, single executable

 These concepts are described in public, timestamped documents as of April 2026.
 They constitute prior art under 35 U.S.C. § 102(a)(1).